 - Clothing Officer

-5.1.4 All Officers and/or Committee members, with the exception of the President, shall be elected annually at the AGM.
+5.1.4 All Directors and/or nominated Committee members, with the exception of the President, shall be elected annually at the AGM, with a desired expectation that a Director will retain their role for a 3 year period (Please refer to the Articles of Association).
 The President shall be elected at an AGM for a period of 3 years.
-All elected roles can serve for a period of five years or more by agreement.
+All elected roles can serve for a period of three years or more by agreement.
 A Chairman may only be nominated if they have previously served in some capacity on the Committee (in order that they may have a good working knowledge of the club).

 5.1.5 The Club should maintain written Job Descriptions for all elected roles.
-These will be reviewed by the General Committee, and updated as deemed necessary, prior to each AGM.
+These will be reviewed by the General Committee from time to time, and updated as deemed necessary, prior to each AGM.

-5.1.6 In the event of any Officer and/or Committee member resigning, the General Committee shall have the power to immediately appoint a replacement.
+5.1.6 In the event of any Director and/or Committee member resigning, the Directors can consult with their nominated Committee and agree to appoint a replacement.

-5.1.7 Officers and/or Committee members of the club are entitled to full membership for the associated year.
-However, should an Officer and/or Committee member then resign midway through the year then the Committee will determine the appropriate way forward in regards to any membership subscriptions due.
+5.1.7 Directors and/or Committee members of the club are entitled to full membership for the associated year.
+However, should a Director and/or Committee member then resign midway through the year then the Directors will determine the appropriate way forward in regards to any membership subscriptions due.
 As well as the core roles listed in 5.1.1 and 5.1.2 there will be a number of free annual memberships awarded for those individuals who commit to provide some service which is of significant benefit to the club.

 5.2 Membership of the General Committee